raycast/extensions/extensions/laravel-shift/README.md

 # Laravel Shift for Docker

-_Generate any of the Docker Shifts for Laravel, PHP, Django, and Tailwind using Raycast._
+_Generate any of the Docker Shifts for Laravel, Lumen, PHP, Django, and Tailwind using Raycast._

 ![Raycast](./media/laravel-shift-cover.png)

+## Requirements

+- A Shift Token is required to complete the setup step.

 ## Usage